us3r-network/s3-jssdk/README.md

 ## Usage

-S3-JSSDK for the Ceramic Network provides a simple API for interacting with data on the Ceramic network.
-Here are some examples:
+S3-JSSDK for the Ceramic Network provides ......

 ## Contributing